joyco-studio/joyco-next/README.md

-We are a creative studio, of course we got our own public starter .)
+We are a creative studio, of course we have our own public starter .)